zdzielinski/ssm-provisioner/docs/CONTRIBUTING.md

 After installation, versioned git hooks will be automatically linked via `husky`.

+## Submitting Issues

+The only location that issues are accepted is the within main [GitLab repository](https://gitlab.com/zdzielinski/ssm-provisioner).

+You may [open an issue](https://gitlab.com/zdzielinski/ssm-provisioner/-/issues/new) if you have a new feature request, or encounter a bug.

 ## Submitting Code

+The only location that changes are accepted is the within main [GitLab repository](https://gitlab.com/zdzielinski/ssm-provisioner).

 First, [create a fork](https://gitlab.com/zdzielinski/ssm-provisioner/-/forks/new) of the repository.